What is Craniosacral Therapy?

 In 1970, during a neck surgery he was assisting, osteopathic physician John E. Upledger first observed the rhythmic movement of what would soon be identified as the craniosacral system.
-However, neither his colleagues nor any of the medical texts at the time could explain this discovery.
+However, neither his colleagues nor any medical texts at the time could explain this discovery.

 His curiosity piqued, Dr. Upledger began searching for the answer.
 He started with the research of Dr. William Sutherland, the father of cranial osteopathy.
-For some 20 years beginning in the early 1900s, Sutherland had explored the concept that the bones of the skull were structured to allow for movement.
+For some 20 years beginning in the early 1900s, Sutherland had explored the concept that the skull bones were structured to allow for movement.
 For decades after, this theory remained at odds with the beliefs of the scientific and medical communities.
 Dr. Upledger believed, however, that if Sutherland’s theory of cranial movement were, in fact, true, this would help explain and make feasible the existence of the rhythm he had encountered in surgery.

-At this point that Dr. Upledger set out to scientifically confirm the existence of cranial bone motion.
+At this point, Dr. Upledger set out to scientifically confirm the existence of cranial bone motion.
 From 1975 to 1983, he served as a clinical researcher and Professor of Biomechanics at Michigan State University.
 He supervised a team of anatomists, physiologists, biophysicists, and bioengineers in research and testing.
 The results not only confirmed Sutherland’s theory but led to clarification of the mechanisms behind this motion – the craniosacral system.
 Dr. Upledger’s continued work in the field ultimately resulted in his development of CranioSacral Therapy.

 Gentle touch, CranioSacral Techniques can be similar to Reiki energy healing, but actual muscle touch is involved.

 Brilliant Massage & Skin